AdrianoCoding/HelpGPT/README.md

 1. Download the .exe file.
 2. Execute the file.

-   Note: Your antivirus might detect it as a suspicious file, but this occurs only on the first execution.
+   Note: Your antivirus might detect it as a suspicious file on the first execution, but this is expected and safe.

+## Additional Notes

+- **Detailed Installation Instructions:** Ensure to follow the provided installation steps for a smooth setup process on both Windows and Linux.
+- **Security Measures:** Address potential antivirus warnings on first execution by assuring users of the application's legitimacy.
+- **User Support:** For feedback, support, or reporting issues, refer to [GitHub Issues](https://github.com/NeuronNix/HelpGPT/issues).

 *Made with ❤️ by [Adriano Jr](https://github.com/NeuronNix/)*